AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/classifications/index.md

 ## GET export classification file

 Use this endpoint to retrieve the contents of an export classification file.
 When using this endpoint, you must supply the export job ID returned with the POST export classification endpoint.
+For more information on classification data, see [Classification data files](https://experienceleague.adobe.com/docs/analytics/components/classifications/classifications-importer/c-saint-data-files.html).

 `GET https://analytics.adobe.io/api/{GLOBAL_COMPANY_ID}/classification/job/export/file/{JOB_ID}`